PavlikBender/BenderDeck/README_EN.md

 **A**: Try selecting the audio file again.
 Check the volume settings.
 In some cases, the application might not capture the pressed key, so try running the application as an administrator.

-**Q**: Why do Windows Defender and antivirus programs prevent downloading/start of your application?

-**A**: Windows Defender prevent downloading the installation file.
-To resolve this, disable real-time and cloud protection or download the portable version.
-This behavior is due to the installer lacking a certificate, which costs a lot while the application is free.
-Antivirus programs may prevent start of the application because it intercepts keystrokes.
-Solution: add the application to the antivirus exceptions.

 **Q:** There is *APP NAME*, which is lighter and has better functionality.
 Why should I use your application?

 **A:** The advantages of my application are its free cost, easy setup, and modern interface (although the UI is unfortunately heavy).
 I personally tested the concept of this application during streams.
 Other alternatives are usually harder to configure and require a lot of time, despite a potentially better end result.
 I've invested the time for you to make it simpler.
 However, the final choice is always yours.